swch/strivve-docs-nextjs/src/pages/resources/credentials/index.md

 ---

 There are multiple forms of credentials involved when using the Strivve Platform and specifically the CardSavr API.
-- <mark>User credentials</mark> represent the principal identity of the person or computer application agent using the CardSavr platform.
+- **User credentials** represent the principal identity of the person or computer application agent using the CardSavr platform.
-- <mark>Card credentials</mark> represent the payment card being placed on merchant sites by CardSavr.
+- **Card credentials** represent the payment card being placed on merchant sites by CardSavr.
-- <mark>Merchant credentials</mark> represent the principal identity of the user using an online merchant site.
+- **Merchant credentials** represent the principal identity of the user using an online merchant site.

 # User Credentials
 ![image info](/images/unpw-credential.png)